-Our goal is to help patients better manage diabetes (all types) and prevent the associated complications from the disease.
+Our goal for patients with diabetes is to help them manage diabetes (all types) and prevent the associated complications from the disease.
 Our multi-disciplinary team works to help patients get the care they need.
 We collaborate with our Eye Center and Podiatry services to maintain all inclusive care for the management of diabetes.

 As an academic medical center, our patients get the benefit of research conducted here at Wake Forest Baptist.
 Ongoing diabetes research projects cover the spectrum – from focused laboratory studies aimed at understanding the molecular mechanisms that lead to diabetes – to population-based studies with the purpose of developing better methods for treatment and prevention of diabetes mellitus and the complications of diabetes.Diabetes-related studies account for more than $38.2 million of research at the Wake Forest Baptist.The medical school has special strengths in several areas of diabetes research.
 Of note are studies of the genetic contributors to diabetes and diabetic complications, such as cardiovascular disease and nephropathy.
 Genetic research in minority populations is also a special area of emphasis.

-In addition, WFBH is a major participant in NIH-sponsored clinical trials targeting diabetes prevention and prevention of cardiovascular disease and other complications in people with diabetes.
+In addition, Wake Forest Baptist is a major participant in NIH-sponsored clinical trials targeting diabetes prevention and prevention of cardiovascular disease and other complications in people with diabetes.
 There are numerous researchers investigating the influence of lipids, hormones, and blood pressure on the metabolic components of diabetes such as insulin resistance.
 In addition, we are a leader in stem cell research aimed at developing pancreatic ß-cells for the production of insulin.